 2007 - Edwin Weeber, Ph.D. and colleagues reversed the neurological deficits in a mouse model of Angelman syndrome by preventing the inhibition of CaMKII, an enzyme highly expressed in brain regions affected by Angelman syndrome.

-2008 – Foundation for Angelman Syndrome Therapeutics (FAST) was formed.
+2008 – Foundation for Angelman Syndrome Therapeutics (FAST) was formed in the USA.

 - Dr Ben Philpot discovers how to activate the silent paternal genetic code on Chromosome 15 in a mouse.

 - The ASF funded Dr. Beaudet’s research in 2011 and 2013, where antisense oligonucleotides (ASOs) are shown to activate the paternal copy of the gene.
 Read more...

 – Dr Ed Weeber begins clinical trials in the USA with 24 children using Minocycline to treat cognition and motor function.

 – The FAST Integrative Research Environment (FIRE) Initiative was launched.
 Read more...

 - An informal global collective of AS organisations from many countries around the world joined forces to agree on a date and logo to commemorate an International Angelman Day – to be held annually on 15th February.
 More in IAD.